An ode to my fundraising squad

 Ode…is that even the right word?
 I studied Shakespeare….I should know these things…

-First and foremost, what is a tribe?
-I came across this concept from the amazing Jillian at PeerWorks – what she doesn’t know about Peer to Peer fundraising and tribes is probably not worth knowing.
-I loved that she already knew about one of the biggest community fundraising tribes, by asking who was in the IoF Community SIG.
+First and foremost, what is a squad?
+I came across the concept originally called "tribes" from the amazing Jillian at PeerWorks – what she doesn’t know about Peer to Peer fundraising is probably not worth knowing.
+I loved that she already knew about one of the biggest community fundraising squads, by asking who was in the IoF Community SIG.

-A tribe is quite simply “people like us, who do things like this”.
-And this is why your fundraising tribe is so important.
+Quite simply it's “people like us, who do things like this”.
+And this is why your fundraising squad is so important.
 There is no other job quite like it.
 You need to be able to have people around you, who understand the shorthand of "one of those days" or what it means to need to get buy in from non-fundraising colleagues, or can advise you on that big event or campaign that's hit a stalling block.

 I’m very fortunate to have had some wonderful mentors throughout my career and everyone should have at least one mentor in their tribe to share their wisdom and advise.
 My mentor recently gave me the point blank honesty I needed by saying “we’re not giving this anymore airtime – let’s focus on this instead now”.
 Sometimes you need that!

 And then there’s your friends who you look up to.
 I’ve always considered myself to be values-driven and I feel like I didn’t even know the meaning of the word until I met Mandy.
 She is without a doubt one of the best people I’ve ever had the joy of knowing.
 Always one to speak out against injustice, and work with an exceedingly high level of ethics and values.
 In my career and decision making, I often ask myself "What would Mandy Johnson do?”